 Each year we map our provision to show how we allocate resources to each year group and calculate the cost of the whole of our SEND provision.
+Predominantly our SEN funding covers staffing for hours in relation to our EHCP children.

-Identification and Assessment Arrangements, Monitoring and
+Identification and Assessment Arrangements, Monitoring and Review Procedures

-Review Procedures

 The school holds a Register of Children who have SEND.
-This enables the SENCO, Management Team and Governor to monitor provision.
+This enables the SENDCo, Senior Management Team and Governor to monitor provision.